 As preparation for this lesson, it would be a great idea to get your kids talking about the human body.
 Find out what they already know about it and its functions.
 Ask as many questions as you can, you just might be surprised by what they can teach you!

 Also talking about what they would like to be when they grow up is a wonderful warm up.
 Jobs like a doctor, biologist or nurse all have something to do with the body and if your child has expressed a desire to become any of these, then having a chat about it before can encourage them to find out even more about the subject on their own.

-An interesting tactile instrument for learning how all the organs connect is the human organs felt board and 3-part Montessori cards.
+An interesting tactile instrument for learning how all the organs connect and work together is the human organs felt board and 3-part Montessori cards.
 With this board, you have the possibility to not only explain the position of the of individual organs throughout the body, but also the intricate organ systems they form.
-And reinforcing the learning with the Montessori 3-part cards of the organs is made easy and fun.

 - The circulatory system (heart and lungs)

 - The respiratory system (pharynx, larynx, and lungs)

 - The digestive system (esophagus, stomach, liver, gallbladder, pancreas, intestines, large and small, rectum and anus)

 - The urinary system (kidney, bladder, and urethra)